 - "Wildlife" is defined as wild birds and wild mammals.
 It does not include other vertebrates (fish, amphibians, or reptiles),

-about wildlife management, or even wildlife ecology.
+specifically about wildlife management, or even wildlife ecology.
 However, both these latter subjects will be examined briefly.
-Wildlife

-conservation usually involves as much if not more of the following disciplines than it involves biology: history, sociology, and
+Wildlife conservation usually involves as much if not more of the following disciplines than it involves biology: history,

-politics.
-It is recommended that you have taken a course in ecology and statistics before enrolling in this course.
+sociology, and politics.
+It is recommended that you have taken a course in ecology and statistics before enrolling in this

 - BIOL 870P - Insect Biology - 3 hours

-of insects.
+insects.
 Three hours of laboratory or field work each week.
-Offered on-campus Fall, odd-numbered years.
+Offered on-campus, Fall of odd-numbered years.

 - BIOL 871P - Methods in Secondary Science Teaching - 3 hours

 - An examination of current developments in curricula, methods, and materials.
 Laboratory time arranged.
-Offered on-campus Fall only.
+Offered on-campus, Fall

 - BIOL 872P - Fresh Water Biology - 4 hours